Quantrail-Data/CH-Ops/README.md

 **Backups**: BACKUP and RESTORE orchestration to S3-compatible storage, backup discovery, and storage profile management.

-**Administration**: CHOps user management with four roles, multi-cluster configuration, and application-data backup.
+**Administration**: CHOps user management with four roles, multi-cluster configuration, application-data backup, and AI provider key management.

 ---

 ## Before You Begin

+> The quickest way to run CHOps is to download a prebuilt binary from the [Releases page](https://github.com/Quantrail-Data/CH-Ops/releases), which needs neither Bun nor a build step.
+See [Building a Standalone Binary](#building-a-standalone-binary).
+The steps below are for running from source or building your own binary.

 You need two things to run CHOps.